CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Modtweaker/BetterWithMods/Anvil.md

 # Anvil

 The Anvil is a simple 4x4 Crafting Table with the same options.
-NOTE: Due to a bug with ModTweaker, Anvil recipes are flipped diagonally (e.g., the dirt in the recipe below would be at the bottom left corner).
+**NOTE: Due to an old bug with ModTweaker, Anvil recipes are flipped diagonally (e.g., the dirt in the recipe below would be at the bottom left corner).**
+**This can be fixed by using the ShapedFixed versions - addShapedFixed and removeShapedFixed.**

 ## Shaped